lmorg/murex/docs/events/onsignalreceived.md

 ### Stdout

-Stdout is written to the terminal.
-So this can be used to provide multiple additional lines to the prompt since readline only supports one line for the prompt itself and three extra lines for the hint text.
+Stdout and stderr are both written to the terminal.

 ### Order of execution